danielsanei/uav-replenishment/README.md

 ## Annotation
 Once dataset collection and curation is completed, the next step is to annotate the dataset on Roboflow.
 Annotation, in this case, means creating ground truths of where the objects that we are looking to detect using Computer Vision are located pixel-wise on the image.
 To do this, we used Roboflow’s smart polygon tool to highlight the helipad and the center circle.
 It’s also important to mention that it is beneficial to leave images in the dataset that cannot see the helipad, but simply mark them as null so the algorithm can learn when it does not see a helipad.
 As a group, we annotated over 2000 images in order to create a vast dataset for our model to train on.

+# Object Detection
+For replicating our object detection for this project, we have created two tutorials to follow along.
+The first provides an overview of how to build a custom dataset on RoboFlow, and the second covers how to train a YOLOv5 model based on custom objects.
+Both tutorials are located in the following directory:
+- /code/object-detection

 ## Acknowledgements
 - Triton AI